WICG/idle-detection/README.md

 * Showing timely alerts - e.g. deferring displaying feedback until the user returns to an active state
 * Automatically pausing media when the screen is locked

+## Model

+The API assumes that there is some level of engagement between the user, user agent, and operating system of the device in use.
+This is represented in three states:

+* **active** - the user is interacting with the user agent
+* **idle** - the user has not interacted with the user agent for some period of time
+* **locked** - the system has an active screen lock preventing interaction with the user agent

+Distinguishing "active" from "idle" requires heuristics that may differ across user, user agent, and operating system.
+It should also be a reasonably coarse threshold.
+(See Privacy)

+The model intentionally does not formally distinguish between interaction with particular content (i.e. the web page in a tab using the API), the user agent as a whole, or the operating system; this definition is left to the user agent.

+> Example: The user is interacting with an operating system providing multiple virtual desktops.
+The user may be actively interacting with one virtual desktop, but unable to see the content of another virtual desktop.
+A user agent presenting content on the second virtual desktop may report an "idle" state rather than an "active" state.

 ## Taste of the API